HU-TI-DEV/installers/readme.md

    - chmod 777 installers/ubuntu
    - sudo installers/ubuntu
    (this takes some time)
+- for convenience: set the Firefox start pagina to the hwlib documentation
+   - cd ~/hwlib
+   - firefox index.html
+   - settings->prefrences->home->homepage:custom urls->use current page

-- to verify a native build run these commands:
+- to verify the various types of builds, run the indicated commands
+   - native:
       - cd ~/v1oopc-examples/00-00-hello
       - make run
       (after building the executable should run and print "Hello world")
-- to verify a build for the Arduino Due connect it and run these commands:
+   - basic Arduino Due:
       (VMware must have the focus while you plug in the Arduino)
       - cd ~/v1oopc-examples/*-blink-hwlib
       - make run
       (after building the executable should download to the Due and the LED should blink)
+   - Arduino Due serial link:
+      (assuming you have the Arduino Due still plugged in)
+      - cd ~/v1oopc-examples/*-cout
+      - make run
+      (after building the executable should run and )

 - to verify CodeLite
    - create
    - start codelite